giogodo/MaidenLands/README.md

 Donations can be made using direct bank deposit or by becoming a patreon, both will earn rewards, benefits of contributions will be,

 1. Access to Proprietary tools ( AI, Story editor and Quest editor ).
-2. On demand tools.
+2. Free artwork.
-3. On demand game mechanics.
+3. Early access.

 **using western union**
 1. National ID card number: 32203-0191179-8.